Imagining Empathy: A Counterfactual Study of the US - Iran Nuclear Confrontation

-Supervisor: Prof Nicholas Wheeler and Prof Scott Lucas (Co-supervisors)
+Supervisor: Professor Nicholas Wheeler and Professor Scott Lucas (Co-supervisors)

 BSc (Hons) International Relations with Politics(First Class), University of Plymouth

 MA International Relations of the Middle East (Distinction), University of Exeter

 The Security Dilemma

 Empathy and Emotions in IR